mautic/developer-documentation-new/docs/rest_api/stages.rst

      - Description
    * - ``id``
      - int
-     - Stage ID
+     - ID of the Stage
    * - ``isPublished``
      - boolean
-     - Stage publication status
+     - Stage publication status - set to ``1`` or ``true`` to publish
    * - ``dateAdded``
      - datetime
-     - Stage creation date and time
+     - Creation date and time for the Stage
    * - ``createdBy``
      - int
-     - Stage creator User ID
+     - ID of the User who created the Stage
    * - ``createdByUser``
      - string
-     - Stage creator User name
+     - Name of the User who created the Stage
    * - ``dateModified``
-     - datetime/null
+     - datetime or null
-     - Stage last modification date and time
+     - Last modification date and time for the Stage
    * - ``modifiedBy``
      - int
-     - Stage last modifier User ID
+     - ID of the User who last modified the Stage
    * - ``modifiedByUser``
      - string
-     - Stage last modifier User name
+     - Name of the User who last modified the Stage
    * - ``name``
      - string
      - Stage name
    * - ``category``
      - int
-     - Stage Category ID
+     - Category ID assigned to the Stage
    * - ``description``
      - string
-     - Stage description
+     - Description of the Stage
    * - ``weight``
      - int
      - Stage weight
    * - ``publishUp``
      - datetime
-     - Stage publication start date and time
+     - Activation date and time for the Stage
    * - ``publishDown``
      - datetime
-     - Stage publication end date and time
+     - Deactivation date and time for the Stage

 .. vale off

-Add Contact to a Stage
+Add Contact to Stage
-**********************
+********************

 .. vale on